 - Items relevant to the construction contract or other documents that support the payment claim, such as statutory declarations, diary notes, correspondence, previous invoices or claims

-The complete adjudication application, including all submissions, must be lodged on an authorised nominating authority, such as the ABC DRS, and the exact same copy must be served on the respondent.
+The complete adjudication application, including all submissions, must be lodged on the QBCC and the exact same copy must be served on the respondent.

 Delays in serving the full adjudication application on the respondent will delay the adjudication process.